1. Introduction

 RLGS

-RLGS is part of a Bermuda-based life insurance group that acquires, manages and consolidates in-force life insurance companies and portfolios in mature markets globally.
+RLGS is part of a global life insurance group, Resolution Life, focusing on reinsurance and the acquisition and management of portfolios of life insurance policies.
 Resolution Life seeks to be the global buyer of choice for life insurers who have complex and at-scale restructuring requirements.

-Since 2003 to date, Resolution Life and previous vehicles founded by Clive Cowdery under the Resolution brand have deployed c.
-US$18 billion of equity in the acquisition, reinsurance, consolidation and management of life insurance companies.
-Together these companies have acquired the proud history of over 180 life insurers, served the needs of c.14 million policyholders while managing over US$377 billion of assets.
+Since 2003 to date, prior Resolution entities together with Resolution Life have deployed c.
+US$19 billion of equity in the acquisition, reinsurance, consolidation, and management of life insurance companies.
+Together these companies have served the needs of over 13 million policyholders while managing approximately US$385 billion of assets.

-Resolution Life has operations in Bermuda, the United States, New Zealand and Australia.
+Resolution Life today has operations in Bermuda, the U.K., the U.S., Australia, New Zealand and Singapore.
 Resolution Life provides a safe and reliable partner for insurers as they restructure by:

-• Delivering policyholder benefits in a secure, well capitalised environment
+• delivering policyholder benefits in a secure, well capitalised environment; and

-• Returning capital over time to our institutional investors in the form of a steady dividend yield
+• returning capital to our institutional investors in the form of a steady dividend yield

 4. Outsourcing, ‘Supply Chains’ and use of third parties